jlwakeley/ClassiTag/README.md

    ```bash
    poetry install
    ```

 ## Usage
-The tool offers both an easy-to-use graphical user interface (GUI) or a classic command line experience.
+The tool offers both an easy-to-use graphical user interface (GUI) or a classic command-line experience.
 ### GUI
 - Windows Executable: Download the latest release and run it to launch the GUI.
-- Repository: If you run classitag.py without any CLI arguments it will also open the GUI.
+- Repository: If you run `classitag.py` without any CLI arguments it will also open the GUI.

 ![image](example_images/gui.png)

 ### CLI
-`classittag.py` takes two arguements.
+`classittag.py` takes two arguments.
 1. `directory_path`: The path to the directory containing the images.
 2. `classification`: The classification type to be applied as an overlay (`UNCLASSIFIED`, `CUI`, or `SECRET`).